| The Man:

 At war’s end, Brackenridge moved to San

 Antonio where he opened the San Antonio National Bank.
 He became

 Express (the Express Publishing Company), served as a regent of the

 University of Texas from 1886-1911 and even found time to serve as

 president of the San Antonio school board.

-Brackenridge, who never married, gave the bulk of his money (while living) to colleges and universities
+Brackenridge, who never married, gave the bulk of his money (while

-Antonio, Seguin and Galveston.
+San Antonio, Seguin

 He once proposed that the main campus of UT be moved to 500 acres

 on the Colorado River, which he had previously donated to the university.

 Another gift was the park where his statue now sits.
 Incarnate Word

 College bought the Brackenridge home which it continues to maintain.

 in the last days of 1920 and was buried in the Brackenridge family

 cemetery near Edna.

 San Antonio sculptor

 had only finished the plaster mold of the work at the time of his

 death in 1958.
 Adopted daughter Waldine Tauch negotiated with the

 city to bring the project to completion.
 The plaster was shipped to

 Italy for casting and when it arrived completed back in San

 Antonio, the city government wouldn’t pay the $30,000 bill, but

 forwarded it to Tauch.
 Tauch and the previous mayor hadn’t signed

 the documents, which left the statue in limbo.
 Citizens of San

-Antonio stepped forward and paid the money, allowing the statue to be set in place in
+Antonio stepped forward and paid the money, allowing the statue

-from A Comprehensive Guide to Outdoor Sculpture in
+Information from A Comprehensive Guide to Outdoor Sculpture in

 the forehead of Mr. Breckenridge and the book he was holding were

 “tagged” on the day of the photo.